Day 213: "Blunt Blowin'" – Tha Carter IV, 2011

 Or is there something more to getting high than smoking the ganja?
 Let's refer to "Blunt Blowin'," the first proper track on Tha Carter IV, Wayne's comeback album after prison.
 This is, to younger fans, perhaps Wayne's most iconic weed track because a) who doesn't like smoking blunts and b) it kicked off the persona of latter-day Wayne (yes, technically there was Sorry 4 The Wait and singles before it, but more or less).
 If Wayne before prison was a syrupy mess who people were afraid might kill himself with drugs, Wayne after prison was a more lighthearted pop entertainer who just wanted to spend his time skateboarding and had to be careful to avoid violating his probation with drugs.
 As far as character transitions go, it's not a bad one, even if it did generally seem to, ahem, blunt his edges when it came to writing blistering raps.

-"Blunt Blowin'" is not anywhere near one of my favourite Lil Wayne songs.
+"Blunt Blowin'" is not anywhere near one of my favorite Lil Wayne songs.
 But it's definitely a good song for getting hype, especially if you want to get hype about weed.
 It was, for this reason, Wayne's opening salvo on the Drake vs. Lil Wayne tour, the last time I saw him perform.
 And, moreover, I have come to appreciate "Blunt Blowin'" much more since reading Lil Wayne's prison journal/memoir Gone 'Til November.
 The last page of the book, which is a loose facsimile of Wayne's actual composition book journal, contains the only lyrics in the whole thing (remember, Wayne hadn't written rap lyrics since 2002).
 He copies out the following words:

 I live it up like these are my last days